[Learn Korean E24] “Honorifics”, “-(으)시”, “-(으)세요”

 In English, particles do not have honorific expressions, but in Korean, even particles have honorific expressions.

-This part is very unique about Korean culture.
+This part is very unique to Korean culture.

-I was very surprised when I first learned it.
+I was shocked when I first learned it.

-And I was even more surprised that people still actually use them in their daily life.
+And I was even more surprised that people still actually use them in their daily lives.

 And if you don’t know how to use a proper honorific particle when referring to someone older than you, you will sound unnatural or even rude.